max-pio/volcanite/README.md

 ### Funding
-This work has been supported by the Helmholtz Association (HGF) under the joint research school “HIDSS4Health – Helmholtz Information and Data Science School for Health” and through the Pilot Program Core Informatics.
+This work has been supported by the Helmholtz Association (HGF) under the joint research school “HIDSS4Health – Helmholtz Information and Data Science School for Health” and through the Pilot Project Core Informatics.